- This chapter requires the following packages to be installed and attached:

 [ operator can subset both rows and columns.

-FALSEs — representing rows and columns (they can also be character strings, indicating row or column names).
+FALSEs (indices can also be character strings, indicating row or column names).

 j empty returns all rows or columns, so